-Everything We Know About Big Little Lies Season 2
+Big Little Lies Season 2 Is Starting Soon.
+Here's Everything We Know

 Is there a Big Little Lies Season 2 trailer yet?

-There’s no trailer yet, but fans got a glimpse on Feb.
+On April 14, HBO released the first teaser trailer for season 2, which featured the first glimpse of Streep as Mary Louise Wright, Perry’s mother.

+Fans got their first look at the season on Feb.
 24 when HBO debuted some brand new footage from Big Little Lies Season 2 in a promotional hype video teasing looks at Game of Thrones, His Dark Materials and Veep.

-From the looks of it, Streep’s character, Perry’s mother, will arrive to dig into the mystery of what happened the night of the school fundraiser that claimed the life of Celeste’s abusive husband.
-“I want to know what happened that night,” Mary Louise Wright says to one of the moms.
+From the looks of it, Streep’s character is determined to dig into the mystery of what happened the night of the school fundraiser that claimed the life of Celeste’s abusive husband.
+“I want to know what happened that night.
+I’m very tempted to ask you, but I…I don’t think I would get the truth, would I?”
+Mary Louise Wright says to one of the moms.

 And blessedly, we’re getting at least one deeply cathartic Renata scream, one of the show’s main draws.

 I’m ready.
 Now how can I catch up on Big Little Lies before Season 2?